Disco Volante (Mr. Bungle album)

-Disco Volante (Italian for Flying Saucer) is the second studio album by American experimental rock band Mr. Bungle.
-It was released on October 10, 1995, through Warner Bros, and is their most experimental album, mixing elements from such varied styles as death metal, jazz, Arabic music, musique concrète, easy listening and even tango.
+Disco Volante (Italian for UFO, literally Flying Saucer) is the second studio album by American experimental rock band Mr. Bungle.
+It was released on October 10, 1995, through Warner Bros., and is often considered their most experimental album, mixing elements from such varied styles as death metal, jazz, Arabic music, musique concrète, easy listening, klezmer, and tango.

 Background

-The album's title refers to the name of the yacht of the same name featured in the James Bond film Thunderball, literally meaning "Flying Saucer" in Italian.
+The album's title refers to the name of the yacht of the same name featured in the James Bond film Thunderball, meaning "flying saucer" in Italian.
 Mr. Bungle had previously covered the film's theme song live and in studio, but it was never officially released.

 Disco Volante would be founding member Theo Lengyel's final album with the band, leaving shortly after the tour due to "artistic differences".
-Band member Danny Heifetz would later comment, "I miss him.
+Drummer Danny Heifetz would later comment, "I miss him.
 He added a huge chemical imbalance that helped us on the road.
 He hates us and rightfully so.
 The music changed, plain and simple.
 Very little call for saxes, trombone or flute.
 He was an original member.
 I'm not.
 Makes me feel a bit like a union-buster."

 Regarding the writing process of the album, bassist Trevor Dunn wrote on his website: